radiantlogic-v8/documentation-new/home-pages/01-knowledge.md

 </section>

-## RadiantOne Federated Identity
+## RadiantOne Integration

 <section>

   > [Introduction](/architect-guide/preface)
-  > Learn about the common use cases for RadiantOne Federated Identity including how it addresses the widespread problems of a fragmented identity data infrastructure.
+  > Learn about the common use cases for RadiantOne Integration capabilities including how it addresses the widespread problems of a fragmented identity data infrastructure.

   > [Installation](/environment-operations-center-guide/environments/environment-overview/create-an-environment)
   > Learn how to use the Environments Operations Center to create environments and install the RadiantOne Identity Data Platform.

   > [Server Configuration](/sys-admin-guide-rebuild/01-introduction)
-  > Learn how to use the Control Panel to integrate identity data silos into RadiantOne Federated Identity and define global server settings.
+  > Learn how to use the Control Panel to integrate identity data silos into RadiantOne and define global server settings.

   > [Global Identity Builder](/global-identity-builder-guide/introduction)
   > Learn how to use the Global Identity Builder tool for creating a virtual view that aggregates identities from multiple data sources into a unique reference list.